The Best Chicken Marinade

 To make the marinade, simply bring all the chicken marinade ingredients together in a large mixing bowl and give a quick stir to combine the olive oil and vinegar in an emulsion.

-Place the marinade into a zip-lock bag or in a large 9-inch x 13-inch baking dish.
+Place the marinade into a zip-lock bag, freezer bag, or in a large 9-inch x 13-inch baking dish.

 If your chicken breasts are thick, I highly recommend beating the meat with a meat tenderizer or a flat tool.
 This is crucial to tenderize the meat before marinating.